 Key Takeaways:

-• Introduction
+Introduction

-Garlic is a member of the Allium family, which also includes onions and leeks, renowned for their health benefits.
+Garlic is a well-known member of the Allium family, which also includes onions and leeks, renowned for their health benefits.
 Its active compound, allicin, is believed to possess antimicrobial properties, potentially aiding in combating infections in rabbits.

 Integrating garlic into rabbit diets may also contribute to improving digestive health and reducing the risk of certain gastrointestinal issues.
 The addition of straw to rabbit diets has shown promising results in promoting dental health and providing essential fiber for gut health.
+This is a vital consideration for ensuring balanced nutrition and digestion.

 Overview of Garlic for Rabbits